Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

 * Add:
      - Read/write WebP image.
      - Data column type "Enumerated Short": Data are displayed as String while saved as Short.
+       Its benefit is saved storage while its disadvantage is lost independence and need other data to explain its values.
 * Improve:
-     - Change "Geography Code" as data tree.
      - Data Manufacture:
          - Remove "Handle invalid value" from column definition.
-         - When check row expression/filter and judge it may be invalid, ask user rather than prevent the operation directly.
+Operations handle invalid values as their judgement and logic.
+         - Clear how apply or remove "format" when read, display, edit, save, export, or convert data.
+     - Data Tree:
+         - Change "Geography Code" as data tree.
+         - Option to apply data format when export.
 * Solved problems:
+     - Tree: Values are lost after save/move/rename/reorder node.
+     - After migrated to 6.8.1 or 6.8.2, ["Data Manufacture" loads existed data incorrectly](https://github.com/Mararsh/MyBox/issues/1979).
-     - Wrong values may be written when do "Set Values" for all pages of database table.
+     - "Set Values"  of Data Manufacture may write wrong values.
+     - Data should be converted as their types when row expression binds variables.
      - In many interfaces, when save as file, the selected path does not work.
-     - After migrated to 6.8.1 or 6.8.2, ["Data Manufacture" loads existed data incorrectly](https://github.com/Mararsh/MyBox/issues/1979).
      - When change image size, interface works abnormally after user inputs wrong value of width/height.
+     - When open interface "Image Options" independently, some controls are not initialized.
+     - Values of XYZ and Adobe CMYK are displayed wrongly in html of color.
+     - "FFmpeg information" and "FFmpeg media information" do not work.

 [Closed requirements/bugs in this version](http://github.com/Mararsh/MyBox/issues?q=is%3Aissue+is%3Aclosed+milestone%3Av6.8.3)

 ## Notice